AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/loyalty_object.png)

 The changes are applied and the newly created `loyalty` object appears.
-Select **[!UICONTROL Add field]** next to the object to add additional loyalty-related fields.
+Klicken Sie auf das **Pluszeichen (+)** neben dem Objekt, um weitere treuebezogene Felder hinzuzufügen.
 A &quot;[!UICONTROL New Field]&quot; appears and the **[!UICONTROL Field properties]** section is visible on the right-hand side of the canvas.

 ![](../images/tutorials/create-schema/new_field_in_loyalty_object.png)